Dermadry review

-Honest review of Dermadry: 7 things I love (and two I don’t)
+Honest review of Dermadry: 7 things I love (and 2 things I don’t)

 This post is sponsored by Dermadry, but all opinions are my own.

-When I first unboxed my Dermadry device, I felt a wave of both excitement and trepidation.
+When I first unboxed my Dermadry iontophoresis device, I felt a wave of both excitement and trepidation.

-I’ve suffered from hyperhidrosis since I was about 10 years old, and over the past three decades, I’ve tried just about every non-surgical treatment option you can think of.
+I’ve suffered from hyperhidrosis since I was about 10 years old, and over the past three decades, I’ve tried just about every non-surgical option you can think of to treat my excessive sweating.

 Despite my many efforts to reduce my sweating, I’ve never found a treatment option I’m fully happy with.